Is $J^{PC}=3^{-+}$ molecule possible?

 In fact, the convention $\alpha_1\alpha_2^\dag=\beta_1\beta_2^\dag$ is implied in the Lagrangian in Eq. (\ref{Lag-pi}).
 So $\alpha_1\alpha_2^\dag\beta_1^\dag\beta_2=\alpha_1^\dag\alpha_2\beta_1\beta_2^\dag=1$ and one finally gets

+\begin{multicols}{2} where $x=1$ (-1) for $I=1$ (0) state.
 It is obvious that we may calculate the potential of meson-antimeson interaction from that of meson-meson together with a given Lagrangian for ($c\bar{q}$) meson fields.
 The arbitrary relative phase in the flavor wave function of a meson-antimeson system is canceled in this procedure.
 To derive the explicit expression of the potential, one needs interaction Lagrangian.

 The Lagrangian for pion interactions in the heavy quark limit and chiral limit reads \cite{hchi-coupling,FalkL92}

 where